picosh/docs/posts/pgs.md

 # Content security policy

-For pico domains we have modestly strict content-security policies.
+For pico domains we have some strict content-security policies.

 ```bash
 Content-Security-Policy "default-src 'self'; img-src * 'unsafe-inline'; style-src * 'unsafe-inline'"